22. What can we learn from the archaeological excavation at Waipoua Stone Settlement, in the Waipoua Kauri Forest?

 What archaeological features in New Zealand can you nominate where the identity of the builders remains uncertain or debated?

-THE EVIDENCE continues in the following Blogs
+THE EVIDENCE about New Zealand's first settlers continues in the following Blogs